 Moving On After Divorce

-Going through divorce can take a lot out of you as a person.
+Getting a divorce with kids can take a lot out of you as a person, even without kids it can cause a huge amount of stress.
 For a period of time, it will take over your life completely.
 All the while, you have to stay strong for the kids, and day-to-day responsibilities cannot be put on hold either.
 But once the transition process is coming to a close and you and the kids can start to settle into a normal routine again, it’s very important to invest in yourself and to find your happiness again as a single parent.
 “Kids are like emotional sponges; they soak up the emotions of the parent.
 If one parent is desperately unhappy, the child is hurt”, says Christine Lewandowski.
 As a parent, remember that your wellbeing is important too, and directly impacts the wellbeing of your child.

 Noël Janis-Norton is a learning and behaviour specialist, parenting author, speaker, coach, and the Director of Calmer, Easier, Happier Parenting, working with families and schools.
 She’s currently working on two new books about divorce and blended family structures: Calmer, Easier, Happier Separation and Divorce and Calmer, Easier, Happier Blended Families.